-The NWFWMD is one of Florida's five water management districts created on December 31, 1976 as a result of the Florida Water Resources Act of 1972 and Chapter 373, Florida Statutes (F.S.) to conserve and realize full beneficial use of state water resources.
+The NWFWMD is one of Florida's five water management districts created on December 31, 1976, as a result of the Florida Water Resources Act of 1972 and Chapter 373, Florida Statutes (F.S.) to conserve and realize full beneficial use of state water resources.
 The District's geographic region extends from the St. Marks River watershed in Jefferson County to the Perdido River in Escambia County (Figure 1).

-A nine-member Governing Board appointed by the Governor and confirmed by the Senate oversees District activities by setting policy and administrating operating budgets.
-The District collaborates with a myriad of state departments, federal agencies, local governments, water supply utilities, non-governmental organizations, and other stakeholders to accomplish its mission and statutory areas of responsibility.
+A nine-member Governing Board appointed by the Governor and confirmed by the Senate oversees District activities by setting policy and approving operating budgets.
+The District collaborates with state and federal agencies, local governments, water and wastewater utilities, non-governmental organizations, and other stakeholders to accomplish its mission and statutory areas of responsibility.